Advanced Elements AdvancedFrame Review

 The Advanced Elements AdvancedFrame is a single-person inflatable kayak with a 300-pound capacity.
 It weighs just over 33 pounds and is made of PVC-coated polyester with aluminum ribs reinforcing the bow and stern.

 We have few complaints about how this 10'3" kayak handles on the water, but one thing we wish it had is a scupper hole to drain excess water while paddling.
 Advanced Elements bills this boat as having a lip for a spray skirt (which they sell), but we aren't confident that these little air-filled tubes surrounding the cockpit could be inflated full enough to hold something as taut as a spray skirt.
 Without the skirt, large waves or the inevitable pooling of water from the paddle handle will collect in the cockpit, with nowhere to go but around your seat.
-Additionally, without the right pump adapter, it is difficult to inflate the floor to the point that you can't feel the pulse of the waves beneath your bum.
 But with those minor complaints aside, we are sold on the impressive wave and wind-handling prowess of this sweet vessel.

 Comfort